longcnttbkhn/longcnttbkhn.github.io/_posts/2024-04-10-deploy-blockchain-datawarehouse-like-dune-analyst.markdown

 tag:
 - bigdata
 - blockchain
-category: blog
+category: english
-author: Long Nguyen
+author: Lake Nguyen
 description: From 2000$/month for infrastructure costs on AWS, I got a blockchain data warehouse like Dune Analyst.
 How I did it?
 ---

 Before we get started, you need to note that this is just my suggestion based on the minimum needs for the system to work, it takes more things and of course more money to make it work on production, however it would be a good starting point.
-Please contact me on Telegram @longnh1 if you have any question.

 ## Content